SeregaSE/basic-react-boilerplate/README.md

 npm install
 npm run dev
 ```
-By default go to localhost:8080 at your browser for example.
+By default go to [http://localhost:8080/](http://localhost:8080/) at your browser for example.
 ![alt text](https://github.com/SeregaSE/basic-react-boilerplate/blob/master/docs/img/example.png "Example app screenshot")
+When you are ready to deploy to production, create a bundle with `npm run build`.

 **Branches:**
 * master - inludes only react and redux
 * feature/react-redux-router - includes react, redux, react-router integrated with redux